LERCAutomation/DataExtractor-UserGuide/setup/setup.rst

 **SQL table attributes**

+While the spatial selection that the tool carries out is over the entirety of the SQL table selected by the user, subsets of this data can be written out using the SQL table attributes.

-The attributes for any SQL tables to be included in the Data Extractor Tool menu is found within the ``<SQLTables>`` node.
-For each data layer that can be included in the searches, a new child node is created that has the name of the layer (e.g. ``<AllSpecies>``).
-This is the same name as should be used in the list of map layers in the `FilesColumn`_ in the partner boundary layer.
-The actual name of the layer as it is shown in the user interface may be different and is kept in a subsequent child node.
+For each data layer that should be included in the extracts, a new child node is created that has the name of the layer (e.g. ``<AllSpecies>``).
+This is a user-defined name used to an identify individual subset, and the same name should be used in the 'Files' column in the partner layer.
 A simple example of an SQL layer definition with limited attributes is shown in :numref:`figXMLExample`.

 .. _figXMLExample: